Crawford's gray shrew

 Crawford's gray shrew (Notiosorex crawfordi), also known as the desert shrew, is a small shrew found in the southwestern United States and northern Mexico.
 It is a member of the family Soricidae of the order Eulipotyphla.
-It was the only known member of the genus Notiosorex until two species, N. villai distributed in Tamaulipas, Mexico, and N. evotis distributed along the northwest coast of Mexico, were named.
-A fourth distinct species, N. cockrumi, was discovered in Arizona and named in 2004.
+It was the only known member of the genus Notiosorex until two species, N. villai distributed in the Mexican state of Tamaulipas, and N. evotis distributed along the northwest coast of Mexico, were named.
+A fourth distinct species, N. cockrumi, was discovered in the U.S. state of Arizona and named in 2004.

 Description

 Crawford's gray shrew is one of the smallest desert mammals and one of the world's smallest homeotherms.
 When fully grown, it will only grow to a size of about 1.5 to 2 in long, half of which is the tail, and it will only grow to a weight of about 3 to 5 g.
 It is gray-brown with light gray under parts.
 The long tail is gray with it being lighter underneath.
 It has small, but relatively prominent, ears.

 A Crawford's gray shrew is born during the summer months to a litter size of three to six.
 When born, it is naked, pink and is about the same size as a honeybee.
 It grows rapidly and reaches its adult size in about four to five weeks.
 As a baby, its diet consists of milk the mother produces without the aid of water.
 After two to three weeks, its diet changes to food brought back to the nest and then regurgitated into the juvenile's mouth.
 By fall, Crawford's gray shrew is out of the nest and on its own.
 As an adult, its diet changes from the regurgitated food to intact food it kills itself.
 Crawford's gray shrew will eat lizards, small mice, and scorpions, but its main food source is a wide variety of arthropods.
 Since this shrew has a very high rate of metabolism, it will eat up to 75% of its body weight every day, and occasionally its full body weight.
 This can be dangerous since it can overheat the animal.
 The heat produced by metabolism and gained from its surrounding environment results in a high risk of overheating.